 Although we were using tripods, we could not help getting some shake in the video but overall I’m super happy with how it turned out.
 Watching it as I was editing reminded me of how relaxed I felt floating in the sky and I picked music to match for both.

 Spice up your day and enjoy a morning parasail for something different.

 Brian the owner, said I should try a sunset parasail since I had not done one before.
-I was hesitant at first because I knew I liked daytime for pictures and video, but I decided to take his advice and I was glad I did.
+I was hesitant at first because I knew I liked daytime for pictures and video, but I decided to take his advice and I am glad I did.
 As you saw above, he graciously said we could do daytime as well so I could get the bright island pics I was after.

 The first time up, we almost got bumped by a weather system forming in Panama, but thankfully everything worked out.
 We had a calm day and a cool sunset.
-Rain delay did get us for the daytime one though; we were going through a patch of short heavy morning rains at the time we wanted to be airborn.
+A rain delay did get us for the daytime one though; we were going through a patch of short heavy morning rains at the time we wanted to be airborn.

 Relax with a gorgeous sunset over Ambergris Caye from 300 feet in the air